 The condition classically begins with a single, primary, 2- to 10-cm herald patch that appears on the trunk or proximal limbs.
 A general centripetal eruption of 0.5- to 2-cm rose- or fawn-colored oval papules and plaques follows within 7 to 14 days.
 The lesions have a scaly, slightly raised border (collarette) and resemble ringworm (tinea corporis).
 Most patients itch, occasionally severely.
 Papules may dominate with little or no scaling in children and pregnant women.
-The rose or fawn color is not as evident in patients with darker skin; children more commonly have inverse PR (lesions in the axillae or groin that spread centrifugally).
+The rose or fawn color is not as evident in patients with darker skin; children more commonly have inverse pityriasis rosea (lesions in the axillae or groin that spread centrifugally).

 Diagnosis of pityriasis rosea is based on clinical appearance and distribution.